William Matthew Scott: His Wife's Mother, filmed 1932

 This stage play was filmed as His Wife's Mother (1932).
-In the plot, a man pretends to be his own double when he is seen with an actress by his mother-in-law.
+The plot is a comedy in which a man pretends to be his own double when he is seen with an actress by his mother-in-law.
+It was an adaptation of one of his plays, The Queer Fish.

 The Umbrella Man, filmed 1937

 This stage play was filmed as London by Night (1937); an atmospheric thriller in which a series of murders occurs in a foggy London square.
 However the plot of the film may differ from the original play, which is a comedy about crooks with jewellery hidden in an umbrella.
+Scott always kept a low profile at the advance screenings, sometimes putting himself at disadvantage thereby.
+On one occasion at the Apollo Theatre, Scott was challenged by the theatre manager to give his identity backstage and mid-performance.